Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Method

-where $x_o$s are the interpolation coefficients to be solved, $B_o(x)$ is a three-dimensional B-spline basis function of degree two centered at $o$.
-Equation~\ref{equation_poisson} is also discretized by conducting inner product with a B-spline basis set.
-The effect is that the Poisson equation is transformed into a sparse linear system $Ax=b$ in PSR. $A$ is the inner product of the B-spline gradients, $b$ is related to the vector field and constructed by $\vec{V}$.
-They are computed as follow:
+where $\{x_o\}$ are the interpolation coefficients to be solved, and $\mathscr{B}_o(q)$ is a three-dimensional B-spline basis function of degree two centered at $o$.
+In addition, the Poisson equation~\ref{equation_poisson} is also projected onto a series of basis functions.
+This results in a sparse linear system

-$x$ is a vector of $x_o$s and represents the interpolation coefficients.
-For details of the discretization process, please refer to Section 3 of~\cite{DBLP:journals/tog/KazhdanH13}.
-In Equation~\ref{equation_vq}, we express the vector field as a linear function of point normals.
-Review Equation~\ref{equation_vq} and~\ref{equation_AB_inner}, there exists a sparse matrix $B$ such that $b = Bn$.
-Then, we transform the Poisson equation into a linear equation of $x$ and $n$:

-The matrices $A$ and $B$ can be named as discrete Laplacian and divergence operators, respectively~\cite{DBLP:journals/corr/abs-2206-15236}.
-The process of obtaining $Ax=Bn$ is similar to the discretization process for $Ax=b$ in PSR, except that $n$ is treated as variables and is placed it outside in the equation.

-Given that normals are known for PSR, the implicit function is obtained by directly solving $Ax=b$.
-However, our method focuses on unoriented reconstruction.
-Normals are unknown variables in our problem.
-Hence, we require additional constraints to optimize both $x$ and $n$.
-Equation~\ref{equation_pq} gives the relationship that $x$ and $n$ need to satisfy during optimization.